zipscene/unimodel-core/README.md

 ### getModelType()

-Returns the base model type, overridden at whichever levels make sense to distinguish.
+Returns the base model type, which is typically simply the constructor name.
-For example, `UniMongoModel` or `UniModelElasticsearchModel`.
+For example, `UnimongoModel` or `ElasticsearchModel`.

 ### find(query[, options])